 Step 4 Configure Admin username and password.

-Step 13 Saving and Applying Wizard
+Step 13 Save and apply the Wizard

 Note This concludes the Initial Wizard setup.
 Next section describes the AAA configuration.